Creamy, velvety and full of flavor! This easy to make pumpkin soup is so comforting and yummy to eat throughout the fall and winter season!

-- In a large dutch oven or big pot, heat olive oil and then add onions and saute onions until soft and translucent but not browned.
+- In a large dutch oven or a big pot, heat olive oil and then add onions and saute until soft and translucent but not browned.

 - Once onions have softened, add in the pumpkin chunks, kosher salt, sugar, nutmeg, freshly ground black pepper and chicken stock/broth.
-Liquid should be about 1 inch lower than the top of the pumpkins.
+The liquid should be about 1 inch lower than the top of the pumpkins.
 See notes.

-- Using a hand blender, blender the pumpkin until it becomes super smooth and creamy with no chunks of pumpkin or onions in sight.
+- Using a hand blender, blend the pumpkin until it becomes super smooth and creamy with no chunks of pumpkin or onions in-sight.

 - Then add 1/4 cup of heavy cream into the soup and mix until evenly blended.

-- To serve, drizzle each bowl with a little heavy cream and some pumpkin seeds (optional).
+- To serve, drizzle each bowl with a little heavy cream and some raw pumpkin seeds (optional).